ministryofjustice/analytics-platform-control-panel/doc/environment.md

 Also this yaml can give us easy option to define some simple constants.

-This file is on the top of django settings, so the variables which define in the settings/*.py has higher priority than the ones in the settings.yaml, if same variable has been defined in django settings, the same one in the settings.yaml will be ignored
+This file is on the top of django settings, so the variables which define in the settings/*.py has higher priority than the ones in the settings.yaml.
+If the same variable has been defined in the django settings file, the same one in the settings.yaml will be ignored

 The format for defining a variable with different value under different envs